 Key Ideas about this Work of Art

-- Chinese porcelain known as Kraak ware was often depicted in Dutch paintings from this time period.
+Some of the objects depicted in this still life are evidence of the extensive trading between the Netherlands and other countries.
+The seashells in the foreground have been identified as species from seas off the coasts of the East and West Indies and Africa.
+The small fruit bowl is an example of Chinese porcelain known as Kraak ware.
+This type of porcelain was often depicted in Dutch paintings from this time period.
 Kraak ware, also called Kraak porcelain, was made in China and exported to Europe.
 It became a luxurious and popular product in the Netherlands.

 Resources for Teachers

 - Read an article about Dutch trade in Asia.

 - Read an article about still life paintings in the Netherlands.

 - Read an article that explores the term “Dutch Golden Age.”